BigBoiCJ/BigBoiCJ/README.md

 ## Ethical pirating?
 I believe in ethical pirating:
-- Please, buy the game that you like to support developers and publishers!
+- Please, buy games that you like to support developers and publishers!
 - The video game industry exists because people can make a living from it!
+  - The high money reserves publishers have allow them to fund risky and original games.
+So the *they're already rich enough* argument isn't valid (in some cases)!
 - Too pricey for you?
 Wishlist the game, and wait for a sale!
 - Don't like DRMs?
 Buy the game, and get a non-DRM version on GOG!